-There has been a lot of hype surrounding the release of the Fellow Ode grinder in 2020.
-The idea was first launched on Kickstarter and they met their goal of $200 000 in just 94 minutes!
-This is a grinder that the coffee world has been waiting for.
-Aimed at manual brewing methods, this grinder is packed full of features.
-It has professional grade 64mm flat burrs, single dose loading, an auto stop function, and a stunning design!
-So how does the Fellow Ode stack up?
+There was a lot of hype surrounding the release of the Fellow Ode Brew Grinder in 2020.
+The idea was first launched on Kickstarter, and they met their goal of $200 000 in just 94 minutes!

-The Fellow Ode grinder is a stunning grinder that is aimed at manual brewing methods.
-It is packed full of features with 64mm flat burrs, single dose loading, an auto stop function, a tiny footprint, and quick and quiet grinding.
-However some have found it has a narrow range of grind settings and can not grind fine enough for certain light roasts.
+The Fellow Ode Gen 2 is a stunning burr grinder that is aimed at manual brewing methods.
+It is packed full of features including 64mm flat burrs, single-dose loading, an auto-stop function, a tiny footprint, and quick and quiet grinding.
+The Fellow Ode brew grinder is one of the best value grinders for manual brewing on the market today.

-Fellow have included several thoughtful features into their design.
-These include a magnetically aligned catch bin which easily snaps into place, fins on the bin to aid in pouring the ground coffee smoothly, and a knocker to knock excess grinds from the shoot.
+Fellow has included several thoughtful features in its design.
+These include a magnetically aligned catch bin that easily snaps into place and a knocker to knock excess grinds from the shoot.
 The Fellow Ode really is a beautifully designed grinder.

-They have also included a grind guide on the inside of the lid with recommended grind settings for the various brew methods.
-However, some experts have thought these recommendations aren’t all that accurate, particularly if you are using lightly roasted coffee, they are a good starting point.
+They have also included a grind size guide on the inside of the lid with recommended settings for the various brew methods.
+While some users have complained that these recommendations aren’t all that accurate, particularly if you are using lightly roasted coffee, they are a good starting point.

 Ease of Use

-The Fellow Ode is well made and although it hasn’t yet stood the test of time, Fellow has a reputation for producing high quality products.
-The stainless steel burrs are good quality and built to last.
-The grinder is also very easy to open up for cleaning and repairs.
+The Fellow Ode is well made, and although it hasn’t yet stood the test of time, Fellow has a reputation for producing high-quality products.
+The stainless steel burrs are good quality burrs, built to last.
+The grinder is also very easy to open up for cleaning, mods, and repairs.

-While some may baulk at paying $299 for an entry level grinder, we think that the Fellow Ode is excellent value.
-Given the quality and design of the grinder, the features and high quality burrs you would be hard pressed to find something of comparable quality for cheaper.
+While some may balk at paying $345 for an entry-level grinder, we think that the Fellow Ode offers excellent value.
+Given the quality and design of the grinder, the features, and high-quality burrs, you would be hard-pressed to find something of comparable quality for cheaper.
 This is one of the best grinders on the market for manual brewing.

 What are the Alternatives?

-The Baratza Encore is another grinder that is excellent for manual brew methods.
-For the price point it really cannot be beaten in the market at the present.
+The Baratza Encore is another grinder that is excellent for manual brewing methods.
+For the price point, it really cannot be beaten at present.
 It comes with 40 grind settings covering fine to coarse, has superb grind consistency, and is known to be a packhorse that deals well with heavy use.
-While it is a lot more affordable, it lacks the features and refinement of the Fellow Ode.
-See our in depth review here.
+While it is a lot more affordable, it lacks the features and refinement of the Ode.

 Who is the Fellow Ode for?

-There is a lot to like about the Fellow Ode.
-It is beautifully designed, compact and can produce fantastic tasting coffee with unmatched clarity.
-It has a wide array of impressive features from professional-grade 64mm flat burrs, single dose loading, an auto stop function and quick and quiet grinding.
-However there is the question hanging in the background; does it grind fine enough?
-If you are wanting to brew pour over with lighter roasted coffee you may struggle.
+There is a lot to love about the Fellow Ode Gen 2.
+It is beautifully designed, and compact, and can produce delicious brewer coffee.
+It has a wide array of impressive features from professional-grade 64mm flat burrs, single-dose loading, an auto-stop function, and quick and quiet grinding.

 The Final Verdict

-The Fellow Ode was probably the most anticipated grinder of 2020, so did it live up to the hype?
-We would say yes (in fact it even won an SCA best new product award)!
+The Fellow Ode was probably the most anticipated grinder of 2020, so does it live up to the hype?
+We would say yes (in fact, it even won an SCA best new product award)!
 The new updates have ironed out the issues in the original model.
 The Fellow Ode Gen 2 is a beautifully designed grinder that should definitely be a contender if you are looking for a grinder for manual brewing methods.